tycrek/degoogle/degoogle.md

   - [Zoho](https://www.zoho.com/) - I mentioned Zoho above for G Suite, so here they are again.
   - [CryptPad](https://cryptpad.fr/) - **9-eyes** - Open-source "zero knowledge" collaborative cloud editor.
 They offer Rich Text, Code, Presentation, Sheet (beta), Poll, Kanban, Whiteboard, and CryptDrive.
 100% Client side encryption.
 Tons of useful features.
   - [Etherpad](https://etherpad.org/) - Self-hosted collaborative editor.
 Does not use the browser.
 Not the greatest interface, but it's open-source and you have full control over who can see your data.
+  - [Cryptee](https://crypt.ee/) - Open-source and privacy focused photo and document storage/editing.
+Based in Estonia, so your files are outside the reach of any 14-eyes country.
+They don't even require an email address to sign up.
 - Docs/Sheets/Slides (offline)
   - [LibreOffice](https://www.libreoffice.org/) and [Apache OpenOffice](https://www.openoffice.org/) - Both are open-source offline document suites.
 - Domains